Get Tech Tips

 Subscribe to free tech tips.

 Thoughtful Termination (Of Wires)

-When you are checking a unit of any kind you should be keeping your eyes open for signs of arcing and melting at all of your wire connections and contact points.
-We find issues with melting terminals on contactors and in disconnects regularly, but rarely do we think about the relationship between circuit ampacity and wire size and the connections to our equipment.
+When you are checking a unit of any kind, you should be keeping your eyes open for signs of arcing and melting at all of your wire connections and contact points.
+We find issues with melting terminals on contactors and in disconnects regularly.
+Still, We rarely think about the relationship between circuit ampacity, wire size, and the connections to our equipment.

-First, consider the fact that a #10 wire doesn't always have an ampacity of 30 amps, it has an ampacity of 30 amps with a 60° Celsius rated assembly at 30° Celsius ambient.
+First, consider that a #10 wire doesn't always have an ampacity of 30 amps; it has an ampacity of 30 amps with a 60° Celsius rated assembly at 30° Celsius ambient.

-Conclusion: The termination points are usually the weakest point of the circuit
+Conclusion: The termination (connection) points are usually the weakest point of the circuit.

-When sizing conductors don't forget ALL of the termination points.
-From the breaker to the disconnect to the unit, every termination point should be properly connected and the rating checked if you intend to use any ampacity other than 60° Celsius.
+When sizing conductors, don't forget ANY of the termination points.
+From the breaker to the disconnect to the unit, every termination point should be properly connected.
+Check the rating if you intend to use any ampacity other than 60° Celsius.

 Check those connections.
 Make sure they are snug and properly suited for the ampacity of the circuit.